 Table 1 The Results of Models

+Subtitle

+Subtitle

 Discussion

 In this study, we report the first multimodal (ECG and echocardiogram based) deep learning model in clinical cardiology and use it to predict the etiology of left ventricular hypertrophy.
 Combining complementary knowledge from multiple modalities can improve diagnostic performance in clinical practice.
 The trained model demonstrates high discriminatory ability in distinguishing HCM.
 Furthermore, ablation studies provided independent support from unsupervised analysis for clinicians’ focus on ECG lateral repolarization and echocardiographic proximal septal hypertrophy for the diagnosis of HCM.
 Combining complementary information from multiple modalities is intuitively appealing for improving the performance of learning-based approaches.